 3 For I am the Lord your God,

-If you read the Bible, you will find that God kept reassuring those He was sending on a particular journey that He would be present with them.
+If you read the Bible, you will find that God keeps reassuring those He was sending on a particular journey that He would be present with them.

 The Lord himself goes before you and will be with you; he will never leave you nor forsake you.
 Do not be afraid; do not be discouraged.”